-- Get there the day before to purchase your alms, for this event I recommend to buy dried or packaged goods.
+- Get there the day before to purchase your alms, for this event I recommend buying dried or packaged goods.

-- Try and book a hotel near the the event.
+- Try and book a hotel near the event.

 - Get up early to prepare as there will be thousands attending the event.